danchoi/soywiki/README.markdown

 You can delete a page with `,#`.

-If you want to move text from one page to another, SoyWiki makes this quick and easy:
+Beyond the standard cut and paste, SoyWiki gives you four fast ways of moving text from one wiki page to another.

-* Highlight the text you want to move with Vim's visual mode.
+First, highlight the text you want to move with Vim's visual mode.
 (See `:help visual-mode` for more info)

-* Press
+Then, type

+* `:SYInsert [target]` to move the text to the top of target page.
+* `:SYAppend [target]` to move the text to the bottom of the target page.
+* `:SYDInsert [target]` to perform a SYInsert but also insert a divider line
+* `:SYDAppend [target]` to perform a SYAppend but also insert a divider line

+`[target]` is the name of the file that contains the wiki page you're targeting.
+Press `TAB` for autocompletion help.

+Executing these commands will open the target page (if it isn't open already) in a split window and insert or append the selected text into it.
+They also replace the text you selected in the original wiki page with a link to the target page.